 - 3.1 As an online provider of education UCEM does not have a physical campus.
-If external premises are used for events, such as workshop or graduation ceremonies, the Disability and Wellbeing Team will work with students to ensure that they are able to access these sites or make alternative arrangements. - 3.2 UCEM is committed to making its website and materials accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
-More information can be found on individual sites accessibility statements.
+If external premises are used for events, such as workshop, examinations or graduation ceremonies, the Disability and Wellbeing Team will work with students to ensure that they are able to access these sites or make alternative arrangements. - 3.2 UCEM material is written, built and designed in line with The Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C) which has published Web Content Accessibility Guidelines (WCAG 2.0), the main international standard, for making web content accessible to people with disabilities.